 I joined the CHI Board in 2016 as Communications Chair.
 Born in Winnipeg to a family of architects, craftsmen and home builders, I grew up with a strong appreciation for built heritage.
 My volunteer interests include community leadership and planning, heritage policy, and natural history/stewardship.
 Now retired from a career in business and market analysis, I have time on my hands to devote to heritage advocacy.

 Sarah Schatz – Director, Events

 I have always believed that history is best learned when spending time in the actual location where the stories emerged from.
 This is why I love heritage sites!
 When you visit a historical site, you can see the past come to life.
-I am in my final year of study at the University of Calgary, with a major in history and a minor in museum and heritage studies.
+I have recently graduated from the University of Calgary, with a major in history and a minor in museum and heritage studies.
 My specific interests are preserving heritage sites throughout Alberta, community engagement, and planning special events that showcase local history.